 Please read this Policy carefully to understand our practices regarding personal data and how we will treat it.

-City is defined as a data processor under the GDPR.
+City is defined as a data processor under the UK GDPR.
 A data processor is a natural or legal person, public authority, agency or another body which processes personal data on behalf of the data controller.

 Who are we?